celiason/architecture/README.md

 ![](reports/figures/architecture_diversity.png)

-In the map above, you can see that there are several (227) homes predicted as "prairie" style.
-This might be an artifact of the model, as this style was often confused with other classes (see above).
-Looking closer at the probabilities, we see that the model is less confident in its prediction of prairie and victorian style homes as compared to bungalows (which are primarily >90% in probability levels)/
+In the map above, you can see that there 1608 homes predicted as "prairie" style.
+This might be an artifact of the model, as this style was often confused with other classes.

+Looking closer at the probabilities (below), we see that the model is less confident in its prediction of prairie and victorian style homes as compared to bungalows (which are primarily >90% in probability levels).

 ![](reports/figures/probability_hist.png)